Training – Beekeeping Courses

 A chance to meet the bees – Beekeeping basics, correct use of equipment, how to inspect a colony safely, how to check the health and development of the bees.

+The Spring Weekend Course 2026 dates are 2nd and 3rd May 2026, Saturday and Sunday, 9am – 4pm.
 Mornings are inside at Woodbury Salterton Village Hall and afternoons at the Exeter Beekeepers’ branch apiary in Woodbury Salterton (near the Greendale Business Park)

-Cost £125** (to include 12 months’ membership of the Devon Beekeepers Association and the British Beekeepers Association (BBKA) ‘Guide to Beekeeping’ book).
+Cost £125 (to include 12 months’ membership of the Devon Beekeepers Association and the British Beekeepers Association (BBKA) ‘Guide to Beekeeping’ book

 To reserve your place please book on Eventbrite (see link below), your reservation will be confirmed once you have completed the DBKA membership form.
 Places are limited.